GeorginaTaylorsVersion/Georginas_Website/notes/1B/COMM 101/3.-Debt-Markets/notes.md

 4. **Commercial Paper (CP)**:
     - **Short-term unsecured debt issued by a corporation**; term is less than one year.
     - Normally issued in multiples of $50,000.
-    - Rated by agencies (Standard & Poor’s, Moody’s, Fitch, Dominion Bond Rating Service) to indicate safety.
+    - Rated by agencies (Standard & Poor's, Moody's, Fitch, Dominion Bond Rating Service) to indicate safety.
     - Similar to T-bills, sold at a discount, paying face amount on maturity.
 5. **Repurchase Agreements (Repos)**:
     - Standardized agreements where an **investor buys a security from a borrower**, and the borrower agrees to **buy it back at a higher price** on a specified future date (normally within 2 weeks, most common is overnight).